OpenMultiBoxing/WebSite/help.md

     1. Manually select the position you want it to be at(*)

-    1. Decide if that window should stay on top of others. you can use a hotkey (default `Ctrl-Shit-T`) to toggle that setting on the fly.(*)
+    1. Decide if that window should stay on top of others. you can use a hotkey (default `Ctrl-Shift-T`) to toggle that setting on the fly.(*)

 1. Use the Bnet launcher to start your wow windows, make them "Fullscreen (Windowed)" so they are border and titlebar less and exact dimension of the windows.